celo-org/celo-monorepo/packages/docs/developer-resources/contractkit/examples.md

 const receipt = await tx.waitReceipt()
 ```

-To interact with cDollar, is the same but with a different contract:
+To interact with cUSD, is the same but with a different contract:

 ```ts
 const stabletoken = await kit.contract.getStableToken()